MicrocontrollersDev/Alternatives/RefractionV4.md

 - **Player API**
   - Player API used to be nessesary for Toggle Sneak mods to function, however it is now just useless.
 - **AutoWho**
+  - Hypixel removed AutoWho's core functionality a few years ago, and this now does nothing useful.
 - **Skypixel**
   - Skypixel is old, not maintained, and has many features that are either useless, or simply do not work anymore.
 - [**LabyMod**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/LabyMod.md)